bencodec/bencodec.com/_posts/2015-09-25-how-to-undo-your-git-failure.md

 ---
-title: How to undo your git failure?
+title: How to undo your git failure? and did it ever really fail.
 tags: [External Post, Git]
 style: fill
 color: warning